OrcaLinux/C-JSON/README.md

 # **C-JSON**

-_A C-JSON and efficient JSON parsing library for C applications._
+_A lightweight and efficient JSON parsing library for C applications._

 ---

-### **Overview**
+## **Overview**

-C-JSON is a minimalist yet powerful JSON parsing library designed for C developers who value performance and simplicity.
-Whether you are working on embedded systems, performance-critical applications, or C-JSON  utilities, LightJSON is your go-to solution for handling JSON data with minimal overhead.
+C-JSON is a minimal yet robust JSON parsing library designed for developers who need fast and efficient JSON handling in C. Whether you're building embedded systems, working on performance-critical applications, or integrating JSON into your C projects, C-JSON provides the tools you need with minimal overhead.

-Key features include robust parsing of JSON objects, arrays, strings, numbers, booleans, and null values.
-With support for nested structures and a small memory footprint, LightJSON ensures your applications stay efficient while offering full JSON compatibility.
+With features like handling deeply nested structures, simple API integration, and comprehensive error handling, C-JSON ensures a smooth experience while processing JSON data efficiently.

 ---

 ## **Features**

-- **C-JSON  & Fast**: Designed with performance and resource efficiency in mind.
+- **Lightweight and Fast**: Built for performance and low memory usage.
-- **Robust Parsing**: Supports:
+- **Comprehensive Parsing**:
   - JSON Objects
   - Arrays
   - Strings
-  - Numbers (including integers and floats)
+  - Numbers (integers and floating-point)
-  - Boolean values
+  - Booleans
   - Null values
-- **Handles Nesting**: Parse and access deeply nested JSON structures with ease.
+- **Supports Nested Structures**: Handles deeply nested objects and arrays effortlessly.
-- **Simple API**: Intuitive and easy-to-use interface for seamless integration.
+- **Intuitive API**: Easy-to-use functions for seamless integration.
-- **Error Handling**: Provides clear error feedback for malformed JSON strings.
+- **Error Handling**: Identifies and reports malformed JSON with helpful messages.
-- **Cross-Platform**: Compatible with any C compiler on Linux, macOS, and Windows.
+- **Cross-Platform**: Compatible with Linux, macOS, and Windows.

 ---